raspberrypilearning/generic-scratch-clear-stage/en/step_1.md

 ![screenshot](images/clear-code.png)

-You can also just click on `clear` {blockpen} in the palette without dragging the block onto the stage:
+You can also just click on `clear` {.blockpen} in the palette without dragging the block onto the stage:

 ![screenshot](images/clear-stage-palette.png)